arasriver/demo/README.md

 ## Net1
 We prepared the dataset in 10 classes with one white paper as a background.Pictures was in .png format.
 Then we labeled training data with DarkMark.
 DarkMark makes .json and .txt files automatically.
 Data augmentation was next step.
 Then we opened 01_ccnAugmentation project in the Visual Studio Code.
 After adapting **conig.ini** Augmented images will be created.
-It`s time to execute dataAaugmentation.py script.
-After that it`s time to refresh DarkMark and creating DarkNet files and customizing the parameters according to scenarios.
+It is time to execute dataAaugmentation.py script.
+After that it is time to refresh DarkMark and creating DarkNet files and customizing the parameters according to scenarios.

 In first scenario neutwork has been traind with this congifuration: